marchfra/caged-trainer/README.md

 ### Binary

 To launch the app, just double click on it.
-If you are running the `_cli` version of the app, a Terminal window will open; this is normal, as the application runs inside the Terminal.
+If you are running the `-cli` version of the app, a Terminal window will open; this is normal, as the application runs inside the Terminal.

 ### Source code